markh-de/KiVar/README.md

 <!-- An Option could either be specified or _not_ specified.
 There was no way of "overriding" an Option that was set via inheritance from a default Choice. -->

-If an Option was specified in a [Default Choice](#default-choice) (specified by the Choice Identifier `*`), that Option was **not inherited** by specific Choice Expressions, but would have to be specified again in all specific expression in order to be effective for those choices.
+If an Option was specified in a [Default Choice](#default-choice) (specified by the Choice Identifier `*`), that Option was **not inherited** by specific Choice Expressions, but would have to be specified again in all specific expression in order to be effective for those Choices.

 This (questionable) design decision had been made because there was no way to reset an Option specified in a Default Choice when overriding that Default Choice with a specific Choice.
 Hence, every Choice declaration/definition caused all Options to be reset for that specific Choice, to allow for providing a fresh set of Options for specific Choices.

-Values, however, were handled differently: They _were_ inherited from the Default choice definition and used as long as no Value was passed in a specific rule.
+Values, however, were handled differently: They _were_ inherited from the Default Choice definition and used as long as no Value was passed in a specific rule.

 With version 0.2.0, this behavior has changed.
 Default Choice inheritance has been streamlined and now applies to both Values (now called _Content_) and Options (now called _Properties_), thanks to the introduction of enhanced [Property Specifiers](#property-specifiers).  _Property Modifiers_ now allow overriding property states with either _set_ (modifier `+`) or _clear_ (modifier `-`) operations.
-That is, after the Default Property states are applied (inherited), specific choices can (partially) override those states.
+That is, after the Default Property states are applied (inherited), specific Choices can (partially) override those states.

 There are now three supported effective Properties: